Campus Security Authority Training

 GVSU Campus Security Authority Training Video

-Please view the narrated video version of the training, which is just over 10 minutes long, then proceed to complete the form (click on the button below) to receive credit for training.
+Please view the narrated video version of the training, which is just under 12 minutes long, then proceed to complete the form below to receive credit for training.

 PDF